 Some of the characteristics depicted in Figures 1 and 2 may appear unusual, especially to readers unfamiliar with the Portuguese economy.
 Of particular note is the relatively sharp drop-off in employees at work over the weekday lunch-hour and, as compared to the U.S., the relatively low intensity of work at night.
 As a check on this pattern Figure 3 reproduces a tempogram from the 1999 Portuguese Time Use Survey (INE 2001), which was based on diaries completed by individuals.
-This tempogram makes it clear that, if anything, our firm-based data imply a smaller decline in work intensity over weekday lunch hours than do household data, and they clearly do not overstate the rarity of night work relative to those data.12
+This tempogram makes it clear that, if anything, our firm-based data give lower estimates of the decline in work intensity over weekday lunch hours than do household data, and they clearly do not overstate the rarity of night work relative to those data.
+12

-While the data presented in Figures 1 and 2 are the best description of the burden of work at different times on the work force, they may not describe firms' patterns of operation if there are differences in opening hours by size of firm, or if, conditional on being in operation, there are consistent differences in worker utilization at different times.
+The data presented in Figures 1 and 2 are the best descriptions of the burden of work at different times on the work force.
+They may not, however, describe firms' patterns of operation if there are differences in opening hours by size of firm, or if, conditional on being in operation, there are consistent differences in worker utilization rates at different times.
 To examine patterns of operation, in Figure 4 we present a tempogram showing the number of firms in our sample (out of 964) that are open at each hour of the week.
-Comparing the pattern to that in Figure 1, one sees that it appears to be somewhat thicker at irregular hours, suggesting that firms that operate at those times are smaller than average.
+Comparing the pattern to that in Figure 1, one sees that it appears to be somewhat thicker at irregular hours, suggesting that firms that operate at those times are either smaller than average and/or use fewer employees than they do at other times.

-$^{^{12}}$ Whether the firm-based or individual-based tempogram is more accurate is not clear, although it has become standard in the literature on measurement error in labor-related data to assume that the employer-provided information is correct (e.g., Bound et al, 1994).
+12Whether the firm-based or individual-based tempogram is more accurate is not clear.
+Part of the differences may be due to different coverage of workers by sector.
+Regardless, it has become standard in the literature on measurement error in labor-related data to assume that the employer-provided information is correct (e.g., Bound et al, 1994).